meshery/meshery/docs/pages/project/contributing/contributing-models.md

 1. a ConnectionDefinition based Meshery's [Connection Schema](https://github.com/meshery/schemas/) with hand-curated Connection attributes.
 2. a custom ConnectionDefinition based Meshery's Connection Schema that references an existing Component within the same Model.

+## Next Steps

+The Meshery team is currently working on the following:

+* Extending the model to support additional constructs
+* Improving the tooling for working with models
+* Defining relationships between components and embedding those policies within models

+We encourage you to get involved in the development of Meshery Models and to share your feedback.

+  {% include alert.html type="info" title="Meshery Models are extensible" content="Meshery Models are designed to be extensible, allowing you to define new components as needed.
+If you have an idea for a new component, please create one and share it with the Meshery community." %}